felipescgouvea/desktopstream-nodejs/README.md

 - npm install
 - node app.js

+## Since you executed above commands you begin to read udp stream to the 127.0.0.1 ip and port 3000

 ## To make server visible from internet you must create an account on https://ngrok.com/
 You can also **download**  it from https://dashboard.ngrok.com/get-started/setup